microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 For GitHub repos, you will need to create a PAT according to the instructions [here][githubpat].
 The scope should be 'repos'.
-The resulting PAT should then be added to your repo as a secret with the name `System.AccessToken` using the instructions [here][githubsecret]  and mapped to `System.AccessToken` within the task definition.
+The resulting PAT should then be added to your repo as a secret with the name `System.AccessToken` according to the instructions [here][githubsecret] and mapped to `System.AccessToken` within the task definition.

 It is recommended to run the task as one of the first operations in your build, after code check out is complete.
 Running the task early in the build process